 Clem Abbott, Douglas Kwarlple Abbott, Marie Abbott-Ramjohn, Lindy Aitken, Gilbert Alimankinni, Callistus Babui, Angkuna Baker, Leena Baker, Sonia Bannington, Verna Bannington, Badger Bates, Lilla Berry, Pearl Berry, Jacob Boehme, Joseph Brady, Walter Brooks, Shantariah Brumby, Maringka Burton, Judith Yinyika Chambers, Miriam Charlie, Betty Chimney, Benita Clements, Betty Napaljarri Conway, Timothy Cook, Nellie Coulthard, Selma Coulthard Nunay, Edoardo Crismani, Elaine Crombie, Lillian Crombie, Emily Cullinan, Kendra Cullinan, Leonie Cullinan, Vicki Cullinan, Zena Cumpston, Layne Dhu-Dickie, Nyinta Donald Peipei, Arnulf Ebatarinja, Conley Ebatarinja, Cordula Ebatarinja, Cornelius Ebatarinja, Joshua Ebatarinja, Raymond Ebatarinja, Walter Ebatarinja, Robert Fielding, Zaachariaha Fielding, Kathleen France, Bill Gammage, Gunybi Ganambarr, Nyaparu (William) Gardiner, Peggy Griffiths-Madij, Malaluba Gumana, Manini Gumana, Yinimala Gumana, Gurrukmuŋu Gurruwiwi, Noreen Hudson, Adolf Inkamala, Clara Inkamala, Clifford Inkamala, Kathy Inkamala, Reinhold Inkamala, Sheree Inkamala, Trudy Inkamala, Vanessa Inkamala, Nancy Nanana Jackson, Ricky Connick Jakamara, Jonathan Jones, Barry Kantilla, Johannes Katakarinja, Kylie Clarke Kemarre, Georgie Kentiltja, Wilfred Kentiltja, Francis John Kerinaiua, Raelene Kerinauia, Elaine Kngwarria Namatjira, Isaac Lindsay, Laurel Macumba, Djambawa Marawili, Napuwarri Marawili, Noŋgirrŋa Marawili, Dhuwarrwarr Marika, Ishmael Marika, Wanyubi Marika, Baluka Maymuru, Galuma #1 Maymuru, Naminapu Maymuru-White, Betty Muffler, Sally M Nangala Mulda, Gerry Mungatopi, Jimmy Mungatopi, Ngila Mungkuri, Peter Mungkuri, Barayuwa Munuŋgurr, Marrnyula Munuŋgurr, Meŋa Munuŋgurr, Mundatjŋu Munuŋgurr, Rerrkirrwaŋa Munuŋgurr, Buwathay Munyarryun, Janice Murray, Albert Namatjira, Chelsea Namatjira, Enos Namatjira, Ewald Namatjira, Gabriel Namatjira, Jillian Namatjira, Keith Namatjira, Kumantjai K Namatjira, Lenie Namatjira, Maurice Namatjira, Oscar Namatjira, Reggie Namatjira, Gwenda Namatjira Nungarayi, Frederick Raymond Narjic, Cain Neale, Patricia Nelson, Roxanne Oliver, James Orsto, Jason Palipuaminni, Osmond Pangiraminni, Claude Pannka, Gloria Pannka, Josette Papajua, Edwin Pareroultja, Helmut Pareroultja, Hubert Pareroultja, Ivy Pareroultja, Otto Pareroultja, Uncle Bruce Pascoe, Thea Anamara Perkins, Maurice Petrick, Sonya Petrick, Geraldine Pilakui, Tony Pilakui, Natasha Pompey, Ryan Presley, Ngupulya Pumani, Alison Puruntatameri, Colin Puruntatameri, Marius Puruntatameri, Patrick Freddy Puruntatameri, Tracy Puruntatameri, Kwementyay (Wally) Clarke Pwerle, Gina Rings, Brian Robinson, Grace Kemarre Robinya, Marlene Rubuntja, Mervyn Rubuntja, Wenten Rubuntja Pengarte, Rosabella Ryder, Caleena Sansbury, Taree Sansbury, Sandra Saunders, Sierra Schrader, Dulcie Sharpe, Nanette Sharpe, Damien Shen, Darrell Sibosado, Garry Sibosado, Priscilla Singer, Chantelle Stewart, Pamela Stewart, Pauline Sunfly Nangala, Doris Thomas, Albert Tipiloura, David Tipuamantumirri, Martin Tipungwuti, Pius Tipungwuti, Rosalind Tjanyari, Peter Tjutjatja Taylor, Bede Tungutalum, Romeo Ullangurra, Mario Walarmerpui, Judith Walkabout, Katie Wallatina Dhambit #2 Waṉambi, Garawan Waṉambi, Wukun Waṉambi, Yalanba Waṉambi, Susan Wanji Wanji, Nancy Ward, Judy Watson, Marcus Wheeler, Betty Wheeler Naparula, Kaylene Whiskey, Tony Wilson, Liyawaday Wirrpanda, Mulkuṉ Wirrpanda, Pedro Wonaeamirri, Djirrirra Wunuŋmurra, Nawurapu Wunuŋmurra, Barbara Yanima, Tilly Yanima, Gutiŋarra Yunupiŋu, Mr B Yunupiŋu, Nyapanyapa Yunupiŋu

-TARNANTHI is presented in partnership with BHP and with support from the Government of South Australia.
+Tarnanthi is presented by the Art Gallery of South Australia with Principal Partner BHP and support from the Government of South Australia.